DO I REALLY NEED A CROWN?

 Crowns are “full-coverage” dental restorations.
-When a tooth has a cavity that dissolves more than 1/4 of the tooth structure, effects the structure and strength of the tooth, or goes down to the nerve, a crown will be needed to protect the tooth long-term.
-This is when a crown is recommended.
-Crowns also may be needed when a tooth has a fracture or needs a root canal for another reason, such as trauma.
+When a tooth has a cavity there are several signs that indicate that a crown may be needed to protect the tooth.
+One, if the cavity has dissolved more than 1/4 of the tooth structure and effects the structure and strength of the tooth.
+And two, if the cavity goes down to the nerve.
+Similarly, crowns also may be needed when a tooth has a fracture or needs a root canal for another reason, such as trauma.

 Crowns hold a tooth together and are especially important when a tooth needs to bear excessive loads.
-For example, in a tooth in the back of the mouth (like a molar), the biting forces are over four times that of the front of the mouth.
-A large cavity or a root canal has a high risk of fracturing the tooth, especially if you have a habit of clenching or grinding your teeth, chewing hard items like nuts or ice, or play active sports.
+For example, in a tooth in the back of the mouth, like a molar; the biting forces are over four times that of the front of the mouth.
+A large cavity or a root canal has a high risk of fracturing the tooth.
+This is especially true if you have a habit of clenching or grinding your teeth, chewing hard items like nuts or ice, or play active sports.
 Therefore, to protect your tooth and make sure it is healthy for as long as possible, a crown is recommended to hold the tooth together and protect it.
-Using a nightguard if you clench or grind your teeth or a mouthguard if you play sports can help to increase the life of the crown.
+Using a night guard if you clench or grind your teeth or a mouth guard if you play sports can help to increase the life of the crown.

-Gold crowns have a track record of usually lasting the longest and also being the most conservative (the least amount of tooth preparation is needed to fit a gold crown).
-This is because gold crowns tend to be thin (thus requiring minimal preparation of the tooth) and because they adapt well to where the tooth meets the crown (thus protecting the tooth longer against recurring cavities).
+Gold crowns have a track record of usually lasting the longest and also being the most conservative.
+By this we mean, the least amount of tooth preparation is needed to fit a gold crown.
+This is because gold crowns tend to be thin, thus requiring minimal preparation of the tooth.
+Because they adapt well to where the tooth meets the crown, they protect the tooth longer against recurring cavities.
 Gold also goes well in high load bearing areas.
 Gold crowns wear at about the same rate as tooth structure, so that means if you have a crown which bites against a tooth with no crowns or fillings, a gold crown will be healthier for that “opposing” tooth.
 Gold crowns also work well for people who clench or grind their teeth for this very reason.
 Another instance when gold crowns work well is for patients who have a collapsed bite or have less room between their molars, as these crowns ultimately need less room due to their thinness.

 Note that not all metal crowns are gold, even if they are gold in color.
 Some metal crowns, even though they look gold, are made of something called “base metal”, which research has shown has a shorter longevity than gold.
 It is important to ask about the material the crowns are being made from to make a decision with your doctor about what crown is right for you.